ekmwest/ekmwest-site/src/posts/short-thoughts-2021.md

 Being uncertain is a powerful skill.

-Don't announce the answer you found.
+Don't announce the answer.
 Show the path to the place where you found the question.

 Confidence don't cause skill.
 Skill cause confidence.
 Surprisingly, this is rarely understood.